r3wald/espurna-wiki/RFBRIDGE.md

 mosquitto_pub -t "rfbridge-direct/rfout/set" -m "C0040000180021312C"
 ```

-- C0: The initial byte (always the same)
+- `C0`: The initial byte (always the same)
-- 04: Protocol 4.
+- `04`: Protocol 4.
-- 0000: 2 timing bytes (16 bit int?) - I wanted the timing to be defined by the protocol, not overridden.
+- `0000`: 2 timing bytes (16 bit int?) - I wanted the timing to be defined by the protocol, not overridden.
-- 18: Bit length (24 in decimal)
+- `18`: Bit length (24 in decimal)
-- 0021312C: The code to send (2175276 in decimal).
+- `0021312C`: The code to send (2175276 in decimal).
 This code is limited to 4 bytes.

 ### Notes
 <sup name="note1">(1)</sup> Triggers a learn action.
 The index after the "learn" magnitude indicates the relay the code will be linked to.
 The payload of the message indicates the action (`0` for off, `1` for on).

 <sup name="note2">(2)</sup> Raw codes requires a special firmware in the EFM8BB1.
 See [Portisch/RF-Bridge-EFM8BB1](https://github.com/Portisch/RF-Bridge-EFM8BB1/) and issue #386 for more information.
+Full list of commands: https://github.com/Portisch/RF-Bridge-EFM8BB1/wiki/Commands

 <sup name="note3">(3)</sup> https://gitter.im/tinkerman-cat/espurna?at=5d39a15be16c666d8967d6c9